 & Dr Jamie Duckers

-Beth has just joined us to start her PhD studies!
-Beth is interested in understanding the links between tissue damage, inflammation and infection in conditions such as COPD and cystic fibrosis.
+Beth has just finished her PhD studies but stayed on as a post-doc to publish her study!
+Beth is interested in understanding the links between tissue damage, inflammation and infection in chronic inflammatory conditions.

 Alumnae